Highlights

 Despite the hype, the article highlights an important trend: the Arctic is entering the strategic minerals conversation.

-It could be the case that climate change continues to open up access to previously unreachable regions–while Western governments search for alternatives to China’s rare earth supply chain dominance.
+It could be that climate change continues to open up access to previously unreachable regions, while Western governments search for alternatives to Chinaโs dominance of the rare earth supply chain.

 Greenland sits at the intersection of those forces.
 Yet investors should remember a simple rule: Minerals in the ground are only the first chapter of the supply chain story.
 Processing, infrastructure, and capital ultimately decide whether geology becomes industry.